webmasterraj/FogOrNot/README.md

 The predictions are based on micro-local weather data from hundreds of personal weather stations across the city.
 These are basically [small monitoring units](https://www.netatmo.com/en-US/product/weather-station) that weather geeks like me put on roofs and outside windows.

-Fog or Not is built on the [Weather Underground](https://www.wunderground.com/weather/api)API, which aggregates data streams from over 100K+ personal weather stations around the world.
+Fog or Not is built on the [Weather Underground](https://www.wunderground.com/weather/api) API, which aggregates data streams from over 100K+ personal weather stations around the world.
 (If you're into weather, it's a really neat data stream to explore.)

 The prototype in R lives [here](https://github.com/webmasterraj/FogOrNot_prototype).